John Robert Anderson (psychologist)

 John Robert Anderson (born August 27, 1947) is a Canadian-born American psychologist.
-He is currently professor of Psychology and Computer Science at Carnegie Mellon University.
+As of 2024, he is professor of psychology and computer science at Carnegie Mellon University.

 Biography

 Anderson obtained a B.A. from the University of British Columbia in 1968, and a Ph.D. in Psychology from Stanford in 1972.
 He became an assistant professor at Yale in 1972.
-He moved to the University of Michigan in 1973 as a Junior Fellow (and married Lynne Reder who was a graduate student there) and returned to Yale in 1976 with tenure.
+He moved to the University of Michigan in 1973 as a Junior Fellow (and married Lynne M. Reder who was a graduate student there) and returned to Yale in 1976 with tenure.
 He was promoted to full professor at Yale in 1977 but moved to Carnegie Mellon University in 1978.
 From 1988 to 1989, he served as president of the Cognitive Science Society.
 He was elected to the American Academy of Arts and Sciences and the National Academy of Sciences and has received a series of awards: